yacs/yacs/readme.txt

 GNU Lesser General Public License
 =================================

-YACS: PHP/MySQL Weblog CMS (http://www.yetanothercommunitysystem.com/)
-Copyright (C) 2003-2006 Paxer Conseil
+YACS: PHP/MySQL Community and Content Management System (http://www.yetanothercommunitysystem.com/) Copyright (C) 2003-2008 Paxer Conseil

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free